omasanori/schemebib/README.md

 ### Single Author

-NnYYYY or NnYYYYa, NnYYYYb, ..., where Nn is the first two letters of author's last name, and YYYY is the year of publication.
-The suffixes a, b, ..., are appended if there are more than two entries with the same NnYYYY.
+NnYYYYa, NnYYYYb, ..., where Nn is the first two letters of author's last name, YYYY is the year of publication, and the suffixes a, b, ..., are to distinguish each other with the same prefix.

 For instance: